stanford-cs348k/project/README.md

 * __Task list:__ No more than a few paragraphs of description of what you will do.
 If your project is about algorithmic innovation, what is the basic proposed approach?
 If your project is about implementing an existing paper, list the parts of the paper you will need to implement.
 Specifically, please make sure this section has:
     * A short list of things you will implement in order to "complete the project" (i.e., you expect to get a desirable grade if you execute on all of these)  __A VERY, VERY STRONG SUGGESTION is to make your first couple of tasks whatever needs to be done to get a code base running end-to-end.__  That is:
-        * Download, compile, and run starter code on a simple "hello world" example or dataset
+        * Download, compile, and run starter code on a simple "hello world" example or dataset.
+Applicable, please describe where you are getting the started code, start datasets, etc. from.
         * Pick (or create) the dataset that you will use on a daily basis throughout the project timeline.
         * Implement the baseline algorithm that your more advanced algorithm will be compared against.
         * Get the application to generate correct results (even without any optimization), etc.